 A Productive Landscape as a Structuring and Resilient Open Space

-Not only agriculture, but also the fertile soil of the East Flemish Region, its rivers, canals and polders, its strong economy in city centers and ports and the various opportunities for generating renewable energy are core ingredients of the productive landscape.
+Not only agriculture, but also the fertile soil of the East Flanders Region, its rivers, canals and polders, its strong economy in city centers and ports and the various opportunities for generating renewable energy are core ingredients of the productive landscape.
 Individually, they are the driving forces behind development and they provide society with important ecosystem services.
-Identifying the core ingredients of a productive landscape within the East Flemish Region and using them as starting points for the division of different areas will allow smart connections between different spatial functions and qualities.
+Identifying the core ingredients of a productive landscape within the East Flanders Region and using them as starting points for the division of different areas will allow smart connections between different spatial functions and qualities.

 Room for a Circular Economy and for Mixed-Use Neighborhoods in a Productive Metropolis